hajimeo/samples/golang/FileList/README.md

 ```
 file-list -b ./content -p "vol-" -c 10 -f ".properties" -P -fPX "BlobStore\.blob-name=.+/maven-metadata.xml.*" -R > all_excluding_maven-metadata.tsv
 ```
-NOTE: the attributes in a .properties file are sorted in memory, so that attributes start with "@" comes before "deleted=true" line.

 ### Output lines for the reconciliation (blobstore.rebuildComponentDB) YYYY-MM-DD text (-RF) and for the files which were modified since 1 day ago (-mF "\<date\>")
 ```